tsssss/geopack/README.md

-## Notes on `geopack_08` and `T07d`
+## Notes on `geopack08` and `T07d`
-Strictly speaking, the Fortran `geopack` implemented here in Python is the `geopack_05`.
-A new version of `geopack_08` has been released, where the main change is to replace the widely used `GSM` coordinate with a newly defined `GSW` coordinate.
-Similarly, a new Tsyganenko `T07d` model has been released with a new algorithm.
-Support of geopack_08 and T07d are under development.
+The Python version is compatible with both Fortran `geopack05`  and `geopack08`.
+The major change of`geopack08` is that it introduces a new coordinate called `GSW`, which is similar to the widely used `GSM` but more suitable to study the tail physics.
+To be backward compatible with `geopack05`, the Python version still uses `GSM` as the major coordinate for vectors.
+However, to keep updated with `geopack08`, the Python version provides a new coordinate transform function `GSWGSM`, so that users can easily switch to their favorite coordinate.
+A new Tsyganenko `T07d` model has been released with a new algorithm.
+Support T07d is under development.